ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 **Risk effect**

-We do not have direct evidence or data for the risk effect of maternal undernutrition on wasting incidence (from the previous source state) and stunting prevalence.
+We do not have direct evidence or data for the risk effect of the x-factor *proxied by maternal undernutrition* on wasting incidence (from the previous source state).
 From the [Na_2020]_, table 4 shows the odds of infant malnutrition (wasting, stunting and underweight) at 6 months of age in infants from food-insecure households as compared with infants from food-secure households (reference group).
-For rare outcomes, the prevalence risk ratio, incidence rate ratio and prevalence odds ratios approximate each other which is likely to be true for SAM (<5% prevalence), but not true for MAM and MILD wasting and stunting.
+For rare outcomes, the prevalence risk ratio, incidence rate ratio and prevalence odds ratios approximate each other which is likely to be true for SAM (<5% prevalence), but not true for MAM and MILD wasting.
 Hence we model a range of risk effects as a sensitivity analysis.
 Below table is a suggested range of risk-effect values to model.
-We can discuss this more.
+We have decided not to model the effect of x-factor on stunting as the effect of the x-factor on stunting would be captured by a direct effect of wasting on stunting which we will model.

 .. csv-table:: X-factor risk effect sensitivity analysis
    :file: x_factor_risk_effect.csv
    :widths: 20, 20, 20, 20
    :header-rows: 1

+The risk effect (relative rate ratio) of incidence would be applied as such (breaking out the exposed vs non-exposed incidence from the exposure weighted overall incidence):

+ - :math:`i_{x1} = i_{wasting} (1-PAF) \times rr_{x_{factor}}`
+ - :math:`i_{x0} = i_{wasting} \times (1-PAF)`

+ where :math:`i_{wasting}` are the wasting transition incidences from the Markov calibration.
+And the PAF is calculated as

+ PAF = :math:`\frac{rr_{x_{factor}}-1}{rr_{x_{factor}}}`

+- Note diarrhea (vicious cycle) cycle have effects on wasting incidences.
+Hence the x-factor should be broken out for those with/without diarrhea.
+In our final model, we should end up with 4 sets (2 diarrhea states x 2 x-factor states) of 3 incidences (i1-3) for a total of 12 incidence rates.
+- Note also that SQ-LNS affects wasting transition incidences.
+The protective effects of SQ-LNS (if covered) would be applied any of these 12 incidences corresponding to diarrhea and x-factor exposure.
+- Let us assume that the 'x-factor' does not have differential effects on treatment recovery rates.

 .. todo::